Visiting the Virginia Coast Reserve? Read below for VCR Barrier Island Visitation Policies.

-Most TNC owned islands at the Virginia Coast Reserve (VCR) are open to the public for low-impact, non-commercial, recreational day use, such as hiking, bird watching, surf fishing and photography.
-These include Hog, Cobb, Myrtle, Smith, Sandy, Rogue, Godwin and Mink Islands, and the TNC owned portions of Metompkin and Cedar Islands.
+Most Conservancy owned islands at the Virginia Coast Reserve (VCR) are open to the public for low-impact, non-commercial, recreational day use, such as hiking, bird watching, surf fishing and photography.
+These include Hog, Cobb, Myrtle, Parramore, Smith, Sandy, Revels, Rogue, Godwin and Mink Islands, and the Conservancy owned portions of Metompkin and Cedar Islands.

 Continue reading for important use policies in place to protect sensitive resources on the barrier islands:

 - Pets, motorized vehicles, camping and campfires are PROHIBITED on all islands at all times.

 - SEASONAL RESTRICTIONS TO PROTECT NESTING BIRDS - APRIL THROUGH AUGUST:

 - Remain at the water's edge and below the high tide line at all times in all areas on the barrier islands.

 - Do not walk on or traverse upper beaches, dunes or mudflats.

 - Harvesting of shellfish is prohibited in all TNC / Virginia Marine Resources Commission shellfish sanctuaries.